Continuous-variable quantum communication: Introduction

 \section{Introduction}

-Quantum communication~\cite{Gisin2007} is the research field at the intersection of quantum physics and information science that studies and develops methods for distribution of quantum states and for information exchange using those states.
-While mostly associated with quantum-based information security, enabled by quantum cryptography~\cite{Pirandola2020}, quantum communication also provides the basis for other communication tasks, which rely on the principles of quantum physics.
-Naturally based on the quantum states of light due to their relatively low coupling to the environment and long coherence times, quantum communication was boosted by immense advancements in experimental quantum optics, achieved in the past decades.
-Being an integral part of the second quantum revolution~\cite{Dowling2003}, quantum communication became a quantum technology, which revolutionized the communication itself by enabling essentially new principles and properties of information exchange.
+Quantum communication~\cite{Gisin2007} is the research field at the intersection of quantum physics and information science that studies and develops methods for the distribution of quantum states and for information exchange using those states.
+While associated mostly with quantum-based information security, enabled by quantum cryptography~\cite{Pirandola2020}, quantum communication also provides the basis for other communication tasks, that rely on the principles of quantum physics.
+Quantum states of light are well suited to be used for quantum communication because of their relatively low coupling to the environment and long coherence times, so immense advances in quantum optics in recent decades have also boosted quantum communication.
+As an integral part of the second quantum revolution~\cite{Dowling2003}, quantum communication became a quantum technology that revolutionized the communication itself by enabling essentially new principles and properties of information exchange.